saran-pt/phishing-site-detection/README.md

 - LogisticRegression
 - MultinomialNB

 All models are trained and evaluated against the test dataset.
-For detailed model training, refer to [PhishingWebsiteDetection.ipynb](https://colab.research.google.com/drive/1PutgNcdOvkbdympVyd-AYMqf7riHGjA-?usp=sharing).